my4andle/splunk_export/README.md

 # splunk_export
-Export Ps from a splunk query
+Grab a set of IPs from a splunk query